 Lit Review How To: Holiday Boot Camps for Grad Students

 Are you a graduate student working on a literature review for a thesis or dissertation?
 Get serious about your scholarship by attending these 30-minute workshops to learn tips that will save you time and sanity.
-Our "Boot Camps" on Martin Luther King's Birthday and President's Day offer several popular workshops together - attend one or all.
+Our "boot camp" on President's Day offers several popular workshops together - attend one or all.

 All sessions will take place in Gelman Library, Room 301-302.
 Please bring your own computer.
 Kids off school?
 Quiet and happily occupied offspring are welcome.